Cabinet refacing is a simple, cost effective way to upgrade your home!

-One of the great things about old vanities is that the cabinets are oftentimes much sturdier than new cabinets.
+One of the great things about old cabinets and vanities is that the cabinets are oftentimes much sturdier than new cabinets.
 They were made with real wood and solid frames, instead of heavily glued plywood.

 When we moved into our house, the bathroom looked like this.